TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-licensing-no-users.md

     cloudEnvironments="public"
  />

-# A user doesn't have licenses that they should have
+# A user doesn't have the right licenses

 The full information about user licenses and their status is available on the **Licenses** blade for that user.
 If you don't see the licenses that you expect, consider the following: